HC comes to the rescue of an elephant used for begging

 He also alleged that the mahout, while riding the elephant some time back had come in contact with an overhead electrical wire, was thrown off and had died.

-The pachyderm too suffered burn injuries, but was not taken care of, he said
+The pachyderm too suffered burn injuries, but was not taken care of, he said.

 The petitioner said he moved the court as there was no response to his representations to the principal chief conservator of forests.